epha-b1/AirBnB_clone/README.md

-Console for the hbnb project.
+Console for the airbnb project.